• Skip to primary navigation

 or when sounding like a

-in neighbor and weigh
+in neighbour and weigh

 14. Image Mnemonics Technique – Invent a mental picture